zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 In other words, the uncertainty is not some divine measure that accounts for all possible models.
 It is a comparative measure that tells us how much better a specific combination of parameters is compared to other combinations in the parameter space we have defined.
 In this toolbox, we make the parameter space explicit by specifying the grid in the `ADDM.grid_search` function.

 The uncertainty associated with each parameter value and/or parameter combination is quantified as a probability distribution.
-Specifically, a posterior probability distribution that reflects both the prior beliefs on how likely each parameter value is and how much to update them based on how much evidence each trial provides in favor of a parameter combination.
+Specifically, a posterior probability distribution that reflects both the prior beliefs on how likely each parameter value is and how much to update them based on the evidence each trial provides in favor of a parameter combination.

 ## Comparing parameters of a single generative processes

 In this section we will demonstrate how to compute posterior probabilities associated with each parameter combination and each parameter type for a single generative process.
 A generative process, in this context, refers to the computational model we believe gives rise to observable data (in this case, choices and response times).
 Here, we compute the uncertainty over different parameter combinations of one specific computational model, the standard aDDM.
 In the next section we compute the uncertainty over different computational models, accounting for the uncertainty within the parameter spaces of each model.

 ### Posterior model probability

+We begin with importing the packages that will be used in this tutorial.

 ```@repl 3
 using ADDM